mc3/serverPKI/docs/README.rst

 - Python 3.6+ must be installed
 - Running serverPKI in a Python virtual environment is recommended for ease of upgrading.
-The author uses virtualenvwrapper.
+The author uses `virtualenvwrapper`.